 Many a weary night and day

-So wrote the poet, Shelley, suggesting that life had darker moments more than brighter ones.
-Though much modern Christianity tends to suggest otherwise, it is often the case of the spiritual experience of some Christians.
+So wrote the poet, Shelley, suggesting that life had darker moments more than brighter ones and though much modern Christianity tends to suggest otherwise, it is often the case of the spiritual experience of some Christians.
 There are the Eyeores and Puddleglums of the Christian community who tend to see the glass half-empty rather than half-full.
-One such is Thomas--Doubting Thomas as he is now been remembered by us all.
+One such is Thomas-Doubting Thomas as he is now been remembered by us all.

 Judas had already taken his life and Thomas had gone AWOL.
 Sometime during the following week (the text isn't precise here) the disciples find Thomas and say to him, "We have seen the Lord," but he replies, "Unless I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side, I will never believe" (20:25).